-- From the QuickBooks File menu, click Open or Restore Company.
+- Go to the File menu, then select Open or Restore Company.

-- Select Open or Restore a Backup Copy then Next.
+- Select Restore a backup copy, then Next.

-- Select the backup file (the file name should appear as [Company Name].qbb.).
+- Select the backup file from the folder.
+The file name should appear as [Company Name].qbb.

-- From the Save-in drop-down, choose the location where you want to restore the file.
+- From the Save in drop-down, choose the location where you want to save the restored file.

 - In the File name field, type a new file name.
-Note that Save as type field should automatically populate QuickBooks Files (*.QBW).
+Note that the Save as type field will automatically populate QuickBooks Files (*.QBW).

-- Click Save then carefully read and respond to any messages that appear before restoration begins.
+- Select Save, then carefully read and respond to any messages that appear before restoration begins.

-Important: If at any time, you receive one of the following messages, click No.
+Select No if at any time, you receive one of the following messages: